What the Heck is a Peanut Ball? Learn More - Baby Chick

 Research shows three noticeable benefits in women who used a peanut ball during labor:

-• Shorter labors – According to 2011 research, women who used the peanut ball had an average of 90-minutes first stage of labor.
-They found that “the peanut ball during labor for patients with an epidural, as compared with standard nursing interventions, did significantly reduce the length of labor, without adverse neonatal outcomes.”
+According to 2011 research, women who used the peanut ball had an average of 90 minutes first stage of labor.
+They found that “the peanut ball during labor for patients with an epidural, compared with standard nursing interventions, did significantly reduce the length of labor, without adverse neonatal outcomes.”1

-• Shorter pushing phase – Additionally, the 2011 research showed that these women who used a peanut ball pushed for an average of 23 fewer minutes than those who did not.
+Additionally, the 2011 research showed that these women who used a peanut ball pushed for an average of 23 fewer minutes than those who did not.1

-• Fewer C-Sections – A study was conducted to examine the effect of nurse-driven intervention using a peanut ball with position changes on length of labor and incidence of cesarean birth among women who receive epidural anesthesia.
-Women who used the peanut ball were 50% less likely to have a cesarean birth.
-And in another study, women who used a peanut ball were less than half as likely to undergo cesarean surgery.
-This is a major benefit as many hospitals are trying to reduce c-section rates, as c-section deliveries typically take longer to recover from and have more potential for complications.
-They also cost more, so there is a big potential to save money for patients and hospitals.
+A study was conducted to examine the effect of nurse-driven intervention using a peanut ball with position changes on the length of labor and incidence of cesarean birth among women who receive epidural anesthesia.
+Women who used the peanut ball were 50% less likely to have a cesarean delivery.2 In another study, women who used a peanut ball were less than half as likely to undergo cesarean surgery.3 This is a major benefit as many hospitals are trying to reduce c-section rates, as c-section deliveries typically take longer to recover from and have more potential for complications.4 They also cost more, so there is potential to save money for patients and hospitals.

 These effects were especially pronounced in women who had an epidural.
 However, using a peanut ball would be effective for any woman who needed to lie down on her side during labor.